 Jordan has more geographic concerns than most Middle Eastern countries.
 It only has 2.5% arable land.
 Potash, phosphate and shale oil are the only natural resources and the supply is limited.
 There is limited access to potable, fresh water.
-Desertification, soil erosion, overgrazing and deforestation have had severe impacts on the environment.
-Jordan has made progress to stop some of these negatives trends and protect its natural resources.
+Desertification, soil erosion, overgrazing and deforestation have had severe effects on the environment.
+Jordan has made progress to stop some of these negative trends and protect its natural resources.

 HISTORY & GOVERNMENT